Mina-Atef-Marzouk-Gayed/Word-Frequency-Counter/README.md

 # Word-Frequency-Counter
-# Using our HasMap implementation
+# Using our HashMap implementation
-# Key is the word, value is the number of repitions
+# Key is the word, value is the number of repetitions